Patrick Agyemang (footballer, born 1980): Later career

 Without a club and training independently ahead of the 2015–16 season, Agyemang made the decision to retire from playing due to a knee injury, stating he could not maintain the physical demands required to play professional football.
 He briefly came out of retirement in November 2017, having not played competitive senior football since leaving Portsmouth two years earlier, to play for Baffins Milton Rovers of the Wessex League Premier Division.
 He made one appearance, in a 4–1 defeat to Horley Town in the FA Vase.
 Agyemang also made one appearance for Cray Valley Paper Mills of the Southern Counties East League, starting in a 5–3 away victory against Lordswood on 18 August 2018.

 International career

+Born in England to Ghanaian parents, Agyemang was eligible to represent Ghana.
 Agyemang made his international debut for Ghana against Nigeria on 30 May 2003, in the 4-Nation LG Cup in Abuja, with Nigeria winning the match 3–1.
 He scored Ghana's only goal three minutes into his debut.

 He was named in Ghana's 40-man preliminary squad for the 2006 Africa Cup of Nations, but did not make the final selection.
 In February 2006, Agyemang was called up to play for Ghana in the pre-2006 World Cup friendly against Mexico on 1 March 2006, played in the United States.
 He started the match, playing 74 minutes before being substituted for Alex Tachie-Mensah.
 Despite being considered an alternative attacking option due to his height and physical presence, Agyemang was not included in Ghana's final 23-man World Cup squad.